leesoh/ansible-role-open-vm-tools/README.md

 open-vm-tools
 =========

-Installs and configures open-vm-tools for GUI environments with shared folders enabled.
+Installs and configures open-vm-tools for GUI environments.

 Requirements
 ------------